kapok/kapok.github.io/_posts/2013-06-16-cool-git-commands.markdown

 I just finished the awesome git course [@codeschool][cs], here are some tricks that I didnt knew;

-Have you ever forgot to add some file to your previous commit?
+Have you ever forgotten to add some file to your previous commit?
 Or Just want to re-write the commit message,
 `--amend` is just what you need!
 {% highlight bash %}